 A simpler analogy:

-4. From a revenue lens — Are Bounce Rate and Exit Rate "bad" metrics?#
+4. From a revenue lens: are they "bad" metrics?#

 Both metrics are often labeled "high equals bad", but in practice that shortcut breaks down quickly.